schemedoc/surveys/surveys/brackets-braces.md

 * containers for embedded C code: RScheme

-* identifier characters:  SCM, Shoe, TinyScheme, Dream, S7, XLisp, UMB, VX, Llava, Dfsch, Inlab, Kawa, Rep, FemtoLisp, Guile, SISC, Chez, Elk, BDC, Sagittarius
+* identifier characters:  SCM, Shoe, TinyScheme, Dream, S7, XLisp, UMB, VX, Llava, Dfsch, Inlab, Kawa, Rep, FemtoLisp, Guile, SISC, Chez, Elk, BDC, Sagittarius, LIPS

 Note:  In some Schemes where these are identifier characters, they are self-delimiting: that is: `{abc}` is equivalent to `{ abc }`.